modalpdx/adventure/README.md

 burn through too many movements, you'll eventually lose.
 This can't go on forever.

+This program was an exercise in filesystem I/O. As such, the functionality focuses more on that than entertainment value.

 ##How this program works:

 Just compile the program and run the resulting executable file.